-TLC Confirms ‘Counting On’ Season 8, Will New Season Include Jill, Jessa & Josh Duggar’s New Baby?
+TLC Confirms ‘Counting On’ Season 8: Will New Season Include Jill, Jessa, & Josh Duggar’s New Baby?

-After months of fans’ speculations, TLC has finally confirmed that there will be another season of the Duggar family’s reality TV show, Counting On.
-With the announcement of Joseph and Kendra Duggar’s first pregnancy, the network has decided to let their loyal fans know that the new season will be aired in this coming spring with new developments of the second-generation Duggars as they start families of their own.
-The question is, will the season 8 of Counting On finally allow Josh Duggar back in front of the camera?
+After months of speculation, TLC has finally confirmed that there will be another season of the Duggar family’s reality TV show, Counting On.
+With the announcement of Joseph and Kendra Duggar’s first pregnancy, the network has decided to let their loyal fans know that the new season will air this coming spring with new developments of the second-generation Duggars as they start families of their own.
+The question is, will Season 8 of Counting On finally allow Josh Duggar back in front of the camera?

 TLC announced this week that the new season of Counting On will be released in early 2018 for the fans to enjoy.